yehuda-yu/Tomato-Phosphorus-Image-Analysis/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License] (https://opensource.org/license/mit)